 The group is an elastic entity, with no rules, no boundaries, no censorship, no membership system or structure.
 It was never financially driven, nor had any brand sponsors or entrance fees.
 It created magic for over a decade.

 As of 2017, Hind mostly stopped doing regular events, focusing more on special one-off occasions & choosing to pursue the film she’s making about the poetesses.

 The Poeticians will always be Hind’s most beautiful, enriching, transcendent & communal experience.

 Moderating & Public Speaking

-Ever since she got to give the valedictorian speech at her high school graduation, and after undergoing an embarrassing and challenging crash course in reporting on camera from the streets of Lebanon for her reporter job in Beirut at age 20, Hind has embraced the art of public speaking.
+Ever since she got to give the valedictorian speech at her high school graduation, & after undergoing an embarrassing & challenging crash course in reporting on camera from the streets of Lebanon for her field producer job in Beirut at age 20, Hind has embraced the art of public speaking.

-Aside from hosting cultural events and performing prose and poetry, Hind also has moderated conversations on the regional film industry, the importance of language and storytelling in the communal memory of landscapes, and the individual’s artistic responsibility in society.
-She has moderated conversations, hosted press conferences and also been a panel speaker at events like The Dubai Lynx International Festival Of Creativity, Sikka Art Fair, CABSAT, Polo Beach Cup Dubai, Emirates Airline Festival of Literature, Bozar Art is Brussels, poetry festival in Lodeve, the Iowa City International Writers Program, CABSAT in Dubai, as well as speaking in over twenty filmmaking/poetry panels and personal Q and A’s in as many countries, from Tunisia to Japan– in two and a half languages!
+Aside from hosting cultural events & performing prose and poetry, Hind also has moderated conversations on the regional film industry, the importance of language & storytelling in the communal memory of landscapes, & the individual’s artistic responsibility in society.
+She has moderated conversations, hosted press conferences & also been a panel speaker at events like The Dubai Lynx International Festival Of Creativity, Sikka Art Fair, Cabsat, Polo Beach Cup Dubai, Emirates Airline Festival of Literature, Bozar Art is Brussels, poetry festival in Lodeve, the Iowa City International Writers Program, as well as speaking in over twenty filmmaking/poetry panels and personal Q & A’s in as many countries, from Tunisia to Paris to Japan.